 Natalie Sellier, Director of Finance and Operations: Mapping Artisan & Cultural Heritage Routes

 “Walking into the Jemaa el Fna (the night market) in Marrakech is something I’ll never forget.
 It’s one of the most chaotically beautiful places I’ve ever been.
 The whole area has such an incredible energy of sounds, smells and activity.
-Can’t think of anywhere else you’ll find monkeys wearing hats, snakes being charmed, African drummers, talented artisans, incredible food stalls… it’s such a magical place!”
+Can’t think of anywhere else you’ll find monkeys wearing hats, snake charmers, African drummers, talented artisans, incredible food stalls… it’s such a magical place!”
 Natalie Sellier

 David Brown, Marketing Director: Strategic Marketing in Rwanda